Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Observables and black hole parameter estimation

 Interestingly, the Hawking temperature of hairy Kerr black holes depends on the parameter $\alpha$ as well as on $l_0$.
-In Fig.~\ref{EnergyEmission}, we plot the behaviour of the energy emission rate of hairy Kerr black holes against the photon frequency $\omega$ for various values of parameter $l_0$ for a given $\alpha$ and $a$.
+In Fig.~\ref{EnergyEmission}, we demonstrate the behaviour of the energy emission rate of hairy Kerr black holes against the photon frequency $\omega$ for various values of parameter $l_0$ for a given $\alpha$ and $a$.
 The emission rate peak decreases with an increase in $l_0$ and shifts to a lower value of $\omega$ while an increase.

-\section{Constraints from EHT observation of M87*}
+\section{Constraints from \textit{EHT} observation of M87*}

-The EHT collaboration using the VLBI technology unveiled the event horizon scale image of the supermassive black hole M87* \cite{Akiyama:2019cqa,Akiyama:2019abc,Akiyama:2019eap} This provides an exciting arena to investigate gravity in the strong-field regime to determine in turn the exact nature of black holes.
-The observed image of M87* is a nearly circular crescent shape; the circularity deviation is $\Delta C\leq0.10$ (10\%) and the angular size $\theta_d$ of the emission region in the observed image is $42 \pm 3\mu as$ \cite{Akiyama:2019cqa,Akiyama:2019abc,Akiyama:2019eap}.
-The observed image is constrained with the modelled image of Kerr black hole \cite{Akiyama:2019cqa,Akiyama:2019abc,Akiyama:2019eap}.
+The \textit{EHT} collaboration using the VLBI technology unveiled the event horizon scale image of the supermassive black hole M87* \citep{Akiyama:2019cqa,Akiyama:2019bqs,Akiyama:2019eap}.
+This provides an exciting arena to investigate gravity in the strong-field regime to determine in turn the exact nature of black holes.
+The observed image of M87* is nearly circular and of crescent shape; the circularity deviation is $\Delta C\leq0.10$ (10\%) in terms of root-mean-square deviation from average shadow radius and the angular size $\theta_d$ of the emission region in the observed image is $42 \pm 3\mu as$ \citep{Akiyama:2019cqa,Akiyama:2019bqs,Akiyama:2019eap}.
+The observed image is constrained with the modelled image of Kerr black hole \citep{Akiyama:2019cqa,Akiyama:2019bqs,Akiyama:2019eap}.
 It can be further used to constrain the models of black holes in MoG.

 The boundary of a black hole shadow can be defined by the polar coordinates ($R(\varphi), \varphi$), with origin at the shadow centre ($X_c$,$Y_c$) such that $X_c=(X_r-X_l)/2$ and $Y_c=0$.
-The average shadow radius $\bar{R}$ \cite{4DEGB_2020} is given by
+The average shadow radius $\bar{R}$ is given by \citep{Bambi:2019tjh}

 where